bijingrui1997/lighter-python/examples/README.md

 - order should be an ask (sell) order, to close your position
 - the trigger price should be $120'000

-What about the order type
+What about the order types?
+Just as normal orders, SL/TP orders trigger an order, which can be:
+- market order
+- limit IOC / GTC

 ## Setup steps for mainnet
 - deposit money on Lighter to create an account first